browserengineering/book/book/invalidation.md

         self.dirty = False
 ```

-The `if` statement skips printing during initial page layout, so it
+The `if` check avoids printing during initial page layout, so it will
-will only show how well our invalidation optimizations are working.
-Try
+only show how well our invalidation optimizations are working.
+The
+fewer prints you see, the fewer fields change and the more work we
+should be able to skip.

-editing some text with `contenteditable` on a large web page (like
+Try editing some text with `contenteditable` on a large web page (like
 this one)---you'll see a *screenful* of output, thousands of lines of
 printed nonsense.
 It's a little hard to understand why, so let's add a
 nice printable form for `ProtectedField`s, plus a new `name` parameter